 Employment

-The High Mountain Institute is seeking a Director of Admissions & Financial Aid, a full-time administrative, FLSA-exempt position reporting to the Head of School.
-The Director is responsible for overseeing all marketing, recruiting, admissions, and financial aid initiatives for the school in order to maximize enrollment and meet strategic enrollment priorities.
+The High Mountain Institute is seeking a Director of Admissions & Financial Aid, a full-time administrative, FLSA-exempt position, starting in Summer 2026.
+This position is based on HMI’s campus in Leadville, CO; on-campus housing is included in the compensation package.
+Reporting to the Head of School, the Director is responsible for overseeing all marketing, recruiting, admissions, and financial aid initiatives for the school in order to maximize enrollment and meet strategic enrollment priorities.
 The Director serves as a senior school leader and supervises two or more associates.

 The ideal candidate will have previous marketing and/or admissions experience, preferably in an educational or non-profit setting.
 The candidate will be a strong communicator and public speaker, an innovative storyteller, and have an eye for design.
 The candidate will be passionate about increasing diversity and access in the independent school and outdoor recreation industries, and be a champion of equity in the school’s admissions, marketing, and enrollment efforts.